 Are you looking to develop your leadership capacity?
 Do you value creating change in local, national, and global communities?
 If your answer to any of these questions is yes, then the Leadership In Action (LIA) residential learning community is for you!
 The Leadership In Action RLC is designed for 22 first-year students of all majors.
 Members of the Leadership In Action RLC engage in academic and experiential leadership learning to create positive, sustainable change in their communities.

 If you would like to learn more about the community before applying or if you have questions about the application process, please contact the Coordinator for Residence Education at email@example.com.

-Members of Service & Leadership will be expected to:
+Members of Leadership In Action will be required to:

 Appalachian & the Community Together

 Appalachian & the Community Together (ACT) is Appalachian's clearinghouse for community service, service-learning, and community-based research opportunities within the North Carolina High Country area, as well as across the state, nation, and world.
 ACT offers diverse opportunities for individuals and student groups to get involved in human services and environmental advocacy, as well as assist faculty members and community partners with integrating community service projects into their academic courses and local agencies.